Dustin Kidby: Juniors

 Kidby represented Saskatchewan at two Canadian Junior Curling Championships.
 The first was the 2002 Canadian Juniors, playing lead for Team Kyle George.
-They finished the event with a 7-5 record.
+They finished the event with a 7–5 record.
 George won the Canadian Juniors in 2005 (without Kidby), but invited him to be the alternate for Team Canada at the 2005 World Junior Curling Championships.
 The team won the gold medal at the event, and Kidby would play in two matches.
 Kidby returned to the Canadian Juniors in 2006, playing lead for Team Mitch Heidt.
-This team also finished with a 7-5 record.
+This team also finished with a 7–5 record.
 In university, Kidby played second for the University of Regina, on a team skipped by Byron Moffatt.
 The team won the bronze medal at the 2008 CIS/CCA Curling Championships.

 Men's

 Kidby joined the Brad Heidt rink in 2008, playing two season as the team's lead.
 In their first season, the team played in the 2009 Players' Championship, Kidby's first Grand Slam event, where they won just one game.
 The next season, Kidby picked up his first World Curling Tour event win as a member of the team, at the Point Optical Curling Classic.

 For the 2011-12 curling season, Kidby played lead for the Braeden Moskowy rink, with whom he would win another event, the November 2011 DeKalb Superspiel.

 Kidby joined the Josh Heidt team in 2012, playing four seasons as the team's lead.
 During this period, the team won two events, the 2014 Red Deer Curling Classic and the 2015 Weatherford Curling Classic.
 Kidby played in the March 2014 National Grand Slam event playing lead for Team Brock Virtue, finishing the event winless.

 In 2016, Kidby joined Team Adam Casey for two seasons, again playing lead.
 The team won the 2017 SaskTel Tankard, the provincial men's championship for Saskatchewan.
-They would go on to represent Saskatchewan at the 2017 Tim Hortons Brier, where they went 5-6.
-The next season, the team played in the 2017 Olympic Pre-Tials, going 2-4.
+They would go on to represent Saskatchewan at the 2017 Tim Hortons Brier, where they went 5–6.
+The next season, the team played in the 2017 Olympic Pre-Trials, going 2–4.

 In 2018, Kidby joined the Matt Dunstone rink, playing lead.
 In this first season, the team won three World Curling Tour events, the Prestige Hotels & Resorts Curling Classic, the DeKalb Superspiel and the Qinghai Curling Elite, as well as the third leg of the 2018-19 Curling World Cup.
 The team also played in a number of Grand Slam events, making it to the quarterfinals of the 2018 Masters, and qualifying for the 2018 Tour Challenge and the 2019 Canadian Open.
-They also played in the 2018 Canada Cup, finishing 1-5.
+They also played in the 2018 Canada Cup, finishing 1–5.